• On View

 Hank Willis Thomas

-Critical awareness, civic engagement, inclusive collaboration, and empathy are among the core invitations of Thomas’s work.
+Critical awareness, civic engagement, collaboration, and empathy are among the core invitations of Thomas’ work.
 Through the mining and reframing of iconic imagery and texts, Thomas connects historical moments of resistance to our lives today.
 With incisive clarity, he asks us to see and challenge systems of inequality while affirming our shared humanity to shape a better future.

 Artist Bio

 Thomas’s work has been exhibited internationally and is collected by the Museum of Modern Art, Brooklyn Museum, and Whitney Museum of American Art in New York, the High Museum of Art in Atlanta, and the National Gallery of Art in Washington D.C., among others.
-Thomas is a 2018 Guggenheim Fellowship award winner.
-He has been an instructor in the MFA program at Yale University and Maryland Institute College of Art and is a member of the Public Design Commission for the City of New York.
-His first monograph, Pitch Blackness (2008), garnered him the first annual Aperture West Book Prize.
+Thomas is a recipient of the Gordon Parks Foundation Fellowship (2019), The Guggenheim Fellowship (2018), AIMIA | AGO Photography Prize (2017), Soros Equality Fellowship (2017), Aperture West Book Prize (2008), Renew Media Arts Fellowship from the Rockefeller Foundation (2007), and the New York Foundation for the Arts Fellowship Award (2006).
+He is a former member of the Public Design Commission for the City of New York.

-Influenced by social history and the hard-fought, perennial battle for equality in all areas of his work, Thomas co-founded For Freedoms with artist Eric Gottesman in 2016 as a platform for creative civic engagement in America.
+Influenced by social history and the hard-fought, perennial battle for equality in all areas of his work, Thomas co-founded For Freedoms with artist Eric Gottesman, Wyatt Gallery, and Michelle Woo.
+For Freedoms, an artist-led organization that models and increases creative civic engagement, discourse, and direct action.
 Inspired by American artist Norman Rockwell’s paintings of Franklin D. Roosevelt’s Four Freedoms (1941)—freedom of speech, freedom of worship, freedom from want, and freedom from fear—For Freedoms uses art to encourage and deepen public explorations of freedom in the 21st century.
+Thomas lives and works in New York.

 CREDITS